FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0002.md

 The key features of HFCL are follow:

 * It acts as the framework for HybridOS native app.
-* It provides a complete set of rich views with support for Style Set.
+* It provides a complete set of rich views with support for Style Sheet.
 * It is the foundation of Hybrid Engine.
 * It is cross multiple windowing platforms including MiniGUI, Windows, macOS, Gtk+, and others.